GatorIncubator/quizagator/README.md

 cat Pipfile
 ```

-Finally, to run the project locally:
+Finally, to run the project locally in development mode:

 ```
 pipenv run server